 Your pet’s mouth is fully examined and each tooth is probed to check for decay or for other possible disease or damage

 Ultrasonic scaling of your pet’s teeth is done to remove attached debris and tarter

-If your pet has teeth extracted, they will receive a treatment with our state-of-the-art K-Laser to encourage blood flow to the area of the extracted tooth.
+If your pet has teeth extracted, they will receive a treatment with our state-of-the-art therapy laser to encourage blood flow to the area of the extracted tooth.
 Increased blood flow brings in oxygen and nutrients to the area of the extracted tooth and carries away waste materials faster than the body normally would.
 The laser treatment also helps to reduce swelling and pain.

 After The Dental Cleaning Procedure:

 A veterinary technician stays with your pet every second until they awaken from anesthesia to comfort them and watch for any potential complications.
 After your pet is awake, your pet is monitored closely to ensure their comfort and safety and is within site of our staff at all times.
 Throughout their recovery, a veterinary technician is responsible for checking on your pet regularly and documenting their condition in the medical record.

 A veterinary technician will meet with you personally in the privacy of an exam room to explain to you what to watch for after you take your pet home and you will be given instruction on how to give medications if needed.
 You will also be provided with photos of your pet’s teeth before and after the dental procedure.